 Oscar G. Johnson VAMC rates above national average with eVideon.

-eVideon is the first patient education system to be integrated with VistA and CPRS.
+eVideon is the first Interactive Patient Care System to have a bidirectional integration with VistA.
 It works seamlessly, simplifying a nurse’s workflow at every step.

-Using CPRS, nurses can assign educational content to a Veteran
+Using CPRS, the nurse assigns educational content to a Veteran

-eVideon instantly receives this assignment and makes the appropriate media available on the Veteran’s television
+eVideon receives this assignment and makes the appropriate media available on the Veteran’s television

 The Veteran’s viewing history and assessment results flow automatically back into CPRS